 - Chairs of the Medical Postgraduate Students’ Council and Pharmaceutical Postgraduate Students’ Council.

-- Student Health Centre (for doctoral students who do not have doctoral studentships).
+- Student Health Centre (for PhD students who do not have PhD studentships).

-- Uppsala University’s occupational health service, Previa (for doctoral students with doctoral studentships).
+- Uppsala University’s occupational health service, Previa (for PhD students with PhD studentships).

-- Doctoral student ombudsman (currently the same as the student ombudsman, at the Uppsala Student Union).
+- PhD student ombudsman (currently the same as the student ombudsman, at the Uppsala Student Union).

-- Occupational health service (for doctoral student with an employer other than the University).
+- Occupational health service (for PhD student with an employer other than the University).

-Normally, doctoral students and/or supervisors should turn to people on the list whom they trust and who are familiar with the conditions of doctoral education and conditions within the department so that the issue can be resolved quickly and constructively.
+Normally, PhD students and/or supervisors should turn to people on the list whom they trust and who are familiar with the conditions of PhD education and conditions within the department so that the issue can be resolved quickly and constructively.

-At the annual doctoral programme follow-up, the doctoral student and supervisor review the progress of the programme and the thesis, but should also address work environment issues.
+At the annual PhD programme follow-up, the PhD student and supervisor review the progress of the programme and the thesis, but should also address work environment issues.

 The University offers a wide variety of support and services to students with disabilities.